I hope you’re seeing progress towards your fitness goals. Today, we’ll be talking about how food can help your body recover after exercise.

-Electrolytes are also lost due to excessive sweating during workout.
+Electrolytes are also lost due to excessive sweating during a workout.
 Therefore, sodium should be added into recovery fluid.

 To rehydrate your body faster, you should add 50 to 80mmol of sodium.
-To achieve this, you may add more electrolytes to commercial sports drinks or eating foods that has sodium together with recovery fluids.
+To achieve this, you may add more electrolytes to commercial sports drinks or eating foods that have sodium together with recovery fluids.

 Take Care of Your Body, and It Will Take Care of You

-Workout and exercise is really beneficial for one’s health but you should never forget to replenish your body with all the nutrients, vitamins and minerals that you need to make your body perform well.
+Workout and exercise are really beneficial for one’s health but you should never forget to replenish your body with all the nutrients, vitamins and minerals that you need to make your body perform well.
 Make sure to consume the right amount of food and fluids at the right time.